operaton/operaton-screenshot-automation/docs/replace-screenshots.md

 ## How It Works

+1. **Load Config**: Reads `config/screenshots.json` to determine which screenshots to replace
-1. **Build Index**: Scans the documentation repository (`docs/` and `static/img/`) for all existing images
+2. **Build Index**: Scans the documentation repository for all existing images
+3. **Filter**: Only processes screenshots that are defined in the config
-2. **Match Files**: For each captured screenshot, finds matching files by basename in the docs
+4. **Match**: Finds matching files by basename in the docs
-3. **Replace**: Copies the new screenshot to all matching locations (dry run shows what would happen)
+5. **Replace**: Copies new screenshots to matching locations (dry run shows what would happen)
-4. **Report**: Generates a markdown report with results
+6. **Report**: Generates a markdown report with results

-### Matching Logic
+### Config-Based Filtering

-Files are matched by **basename only** (filename without path):
+The script only replaces screenshots defined in `config/screenshots.json`:

 ```
-Captured: output/screenshots/img/documentation/webapps/admin/admin-users.png
-Matches:  static/img/documentation/webapps/admin/admin-users.png
-          ↓
-Basename: admin-users.png
+output/screenshots/
+  img/documentation/webapps/admin/admin-users.png      <- Skipped (not in config)
+  img/documentation/webapps/welcome/welcome-dashboard-plugin.png  <- Replaced (in config)
 ```

-This allows the script to work even if the captured path structure differs slightly from the docs structure.

-## Output
+This means you can:

+- Have multiple captures from different scan runs in `output/screenshots/`
+- Only replace specific categories by copying the appropriate config
+- Safely re-run without accidentally replacing unwanted files

-### Console Output
+## Console Output

 ```
 ============================================================